Channel

 and SubscriberRef

-AimRT officially supports two protocol types: Protobuf and Ros2 Message, and provides Channel interface encapsulations for these two protocol types.
-Apart from the different protocol types, the overall API style of these two sets of Channel interfaces is consistent.
-Developers generally use these protocol-bound Channel interfaces directly.
-The corresponding CMake Targets must be referenced when using them:
+AimRT officially supports two protocol types: Protobuf and Ros2 Message, and provides Channel interface encapsulation for these two protocol types.
+Apart from the different protocol types, the overall API style of these two Channel interfaces is consistent, and developers generally use these protocol-type-bound Channel interfaces directly.
+When using them, the corresponding CMake Targets need to be referenced:

 aimrt::interface::aimrt_module_protobuf_interface